rmkraus/video-search-and-summarization-devx/.devx/lab_custom/README.md

 1. Tuned video chunking
 1. Tuned model parameters

-Of course, the blueprint can be customized further by also fine tuning the VLM used to process the video.
+Of course, the Blueprint can be customized further by also fine tuning the VLM used to process the video.
 Unfortunately, that is out of scope today.